johnwargo/circuitpython-sync/readme.md

 npm install -g circuitpython-sync
 ```

+You'll want to install globally since CircuitPython projects don't generally use Node modules (like this one) so a `package.json` file and `node_modules` folder will look weird in your project folder.

+## Usage

-Once you've installed the module, to start the sync process, in a terminal window execute the following command:
+To start the sync process, in a terminal window execute the following command:

 ``` shell
 cpsync <device_path> <sync_path>